alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-07-21-ruling-on-rebel.md

 lang: en
 note: false
 locale: en
-excerpt: "The Nas from the Sunnah explains the meaning and confines the absoluteness of the Ayah to obeying the Muslims in authority in what is judged to be Ma‘ruf."
+summary: "The Nas from the Sunnah explains the meaning and confines the absoluteness of the Ayah to obeying the Muslims in authority in what is judged to be Ma‘ruf."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz